flavorstudios/website/README.md

 pnpm start  # run the production server

 > Tip: set `SKIP_ENV_VALIDATION=true` or `ADMIN_BYPASS=true` to bypass the
 > Firebase Admin env check when admin features aren't needed.
+This also
+> disables cron features that rely on `CRON_SECRET`.

 To run a single test file: